-Is your volunteer fire department a municipal department, or an independent nonprofit firefighting corporation?
-The answer to this question is important because it determines who has control over fire department funds, how the affiliated relief association's board of trustees is composed, who approves association bylaw changes, and who is responsible for funding relief association benefits.
+Whether your fire department is a municipal department or an independent nonprofit firefighting corporation determines who has control over fire department funds, how the affiliated relief association's board of trustees is composed, who approves relief association bylaw changes, and who is responsible for funding relief association benefits.

-The Office of the State Auditor (OSA) occasionally encounters fire departments operating as hybrids with characteristics of both municipal fire departments and independent nonprofit firefighting corporations.
-Hybrid arrangements are not authorized in state statute and can pose financial, governance, and liability concerns.
-This article is designed to assist you in clarifying your department's classification by explaining some differences between municipal fire departments and independent nonprofit firefighting corporations.
+The Office of the State Auditor (OSA) occasionally encounters fire departments, operating as hybrids, with characteristics of both a municipal fire department and an independent nonprofit firefighting corporation.
+Minnesota law does not authorize these hybrid arrangements, and they can create financial, governance, and liability concerns.
+This Statement of Position is designed to assist you in determining your fire department's proper classification as either a municipal department or as an independent nonprofit firefighting corporation.